matrix-org/matrix-spec-proposals/proposals/2244-mass-redactions.md

 Redactions are not intrinsically heavy, so a separate limit should not be necessary.

+### Client behavior
+Clients shall apply existing `m.room.redaction` target behavior over an array of event ID strings.

-### Auth rules
+### Server behavior
 The redaction auth rules should change to iterate the array and check if the sender has the privileges to redact each event.

 There are at least two potential ways to handle targets that are not found or
-rejected: soft failing until all targets are found and handling each target separately.
+rejected: soft failing until all targets are found or handling each target separately.

 #### Soft fail
-Soft fail the event until all targets are found, then accept only if the sender has the privileges to redact every listed event.
+[Soft fail] the event until all targets are found, then accept only if the sender has the privileges to redact every listed event.
 This is how redactions currently work.

 This has the downside of requiring servers to fetch all the target events (and